FlorSper/Statistics-Calculator/README.md

 # Statistics-Calculator
-Simple statistics calculator I made for GUI practice
+Simple statistics calculator I made for GUI practice.
+I have yet to start on the GUI.